MoonightCS/task-solutions-in-java/README.md

 -----
 ### Archiver

 My implementation of console archiver based on javarush task

 -----
 ### Big tasks

 Big tasks solutions from javarush

 -----
 ### Valuable classes

 Classes that i found interesting and useful during my studying process

+  * selectexecutor - abstract database usage, creation of new instance of T (generic type) class by using its default constructor